 For Scrum of Scrum (SoS) the size should not be more than 8-9.
 So we need to balance it out.
 But as such, any scrum team member with relevant skill sets can be part of SoS.
 The Project Owner can also be part of the team but he should be clear that he is representing the Scrum team.

 Q: What is the future of Agile testing in terms of how will this become more effective in the future with widespread adoption?

-Q: What is the best way to organize testing if there is one tester and 5 scrum teams?
-Of course automation testing is the answer but what is the role of this one tester?
+Q: What is the best way to organize testing if there are one tester and 5 scrum teams?
+Of course, automation testing is the answer but what is the role of this one tester?

 Q: Who is normally responsible for designing/running/analyzing/maintaining automated test cases?
 Is it the SCRUM team or do you normally have separated test automation SCRUM teams?

 It varies depending on the complexity & criticality of the project.
 We have projects where independent SCRUM teams are responsible for maintaining the automation framework & automated test suites in different SPRINT cycles.

 But in case the project scope is customization & maintenance, this role is performed by the test SCRUM teams.